-Focusing the qualification and support of new quarterly releases to MongoDB Atlas enables our engineering organization to ship even higher quality software faster to the cloud.
+Focusing the qualification and support of new Rapid Releases to MongoDB Atlas enables our engineering organization to ship even higher quality software faster to the cloud.
 Otherwise we would have to qualify each release on the 20+ different supported MongoDB platforms every quarter, which would significantly reduce the rate of feature delivery to you.
 It would also mean users incurring the operational overhead of upgrading each quarter to stay on the current release, which is something we can simply automate for them in MongoDB Atlas.

 MongoDB Atlas customers in the dedicated tiers (M10+) will have the option to opt in and out of quarterly release trains, while all other MongoDB users will be able to download each quarterly release for evaluation.

-Development releases on the path to MongoDB 5.0
+Release Candidates on the path to MongoDB 5.0

 Consuming more frequent releases: Versioned API

 Upgrading to any new version of a database can be a long and complex process.
 This is because you typically have application-side dependencies that mean you also have to upgrade your drivers and sometimes parts of your code as well.

 With the new MongoDB Versioned API, that all changes.
 You will be able to upgrade to the latest releases of the MongoDB database without first having to upgrade your applications and drivers.